Capital Planning & Budget

 Every two years, as part of the biennial budget process, the Building Commission recommends to the Legislature a state building program, which includes a list of projects and funding sources to meet the state’s capital improvement and maintenance needs over the following two-year budget cycle.

 The All Agency program, provides funding to the Building Commission to support general categories of repair and renovation projects.
-The UW System is given a funding allocation from which to request specific projects for construction.
-The UW System manages these requests on a competitive basis and submits projects to the Division of State Facilities and state commission for approval.
+UW System is given a funding allocation from which to request specific projects for construction.
+It manages these requests on a competitive basis and submits projects to the Division of Facilities Development and Building Commission for approval.

 Implementation of the Building Program

-After projects are approved in the capital budget the Building Commission again reviews and approve each project at 35% of design completion.
-Upon recommendation of the campus and System Administration, the Division of State Facilities solicits, selects, and contracts with an Architectural or Engineering firm (AE) to prepare preliminary designs.
+After projects are approved in the capital budget the Building Commission again reviews and approves each project at 35% of design completion.
+Upon recommendation of the campus and System Administration, the Division of Facilities Development (DFD) solicits, selects, and contracts with an architectural or engineering firm to prepare preliminary designs.
 When the preliminary design work reaches 35%, a design report is prepared that describes the proposed design, budget, and schedule.
 Before construction can proceed, the Building Commission must approve the design report.
-If it is approved, the A/E firm completes final construction documents and the DSF solicits construction bids.
+If it is approved, the contracted firm completes final construction documents and DFD solicits construction bids.
 State statutes require that contracts be awarded to the lowest qualified responsible bidder, unless the Building Commission has approved an alternative method.

 All building projects in excess of $185,000 must be approved by the Building Commission prior to construction.
 For projects under this threshold, the DFD is authorized under the Small Projects Program, as described in WI Stats. s.
 13.48 (10), (29), to design and bid projects upon request of the universities.